 IF YOU HAVE FOUND AN INJURED WILD ANIMAL, the Schuylkill Center Wildlife Clinic can help!
 At the Wildlife Clinic, our goal is to provide professional care to sick, injured, and orphaned native wildlife so healthy animals can be returned to their natural habitat.

 Please call our 24-hour wildlife hotline at 215-482-7300, option 2 to for our team to assist.
-Do not try to pick up or move an injured animal until you have spoken with a professional who can guide you on the safest method of action.
+Do not try to pick up or move an inured animal until you have spoken with a professional who can guide you on the safest method of action.